 Seven great garden centres to visit in Oxfordshire

-Visiting a garden centre is a bit of a guilty pleasure for most of us, and these days it’s become less about just going to shop for plants and gardening items.
-It’s more about the all-around experience of browsing the centre for ideas, grabbing a coffee in the cafe, and even visiting the play area with the kids.
+Visiting a garden centre is a bit of a guilty pleasure for most of us, and these days it’s become less about just going to shop for plants and gardening items and more about the all-around experience of browsing the centre for ideas, grabbing a coffee in the cafe, and even visiting the play area with the kids.

-So if you are looking to while away some tedious hours at a garden centre, then have a look at our introductory guide to some of the best garden centres to visit in Oxfordshire.
+So if you’re looking to while away some tedious hours at a garden centre, here’s our pick of some of the best garden centres to visit in Oxfordshire.
 Click on the titles or images to read more about the centre, such as their offering and opening hours.
-You’ll also find links to their website and contact details, should you need to get in touch before you visit.
+You’ll also find links to their website and contact details – should you need to get in touch before you visit.

-Pop in for a bite to eat - they’re open for wholesome home-cooked breakfast, lunch and afternoon tea.
-And stock up on essentials at the small but perfectly formed Food Hall that is full to the brim with your most-wanted store cupboard food, drinks and treats.
+Pop in for a bite to eat – they’re open for wholesome home-cooked breakfast, lunch and afternoon tea.
+And stock up on essentials at the small but perfectly formed Food Hall full of your most-wanted store cupboard food, drinks and treats.

 Yarnton Home & Garden (previously known as Yarnton Nurseries) is now considered a destination rather than just a garden centre and has undergone considerable development work under its new owners.
 It’s well worth a visit.